-Try Something New: 7 Overlooked Winter Attractions in the Lake George Region
+Try Something New: 7 Overlooked Winter Attractions & Things to Do in the Lake George Region

-Although the lake is the main attraction of the Lake George Region, during winter, there are plenty of other things to do and places to see if you know where to look.
-Expand your horizon this season and check out some of the most overlooked area attractions that are open this time of year.
+Although the "Queen of American lakes" is the primary attraction in the Lake George region, in the winter, there are plenty of other places to see and things to do if you know where to look.
+Expand your horizon this season and check out the following overlooked area attractions!

 Take a half hour drive north of Lake George along the Adirondack Northway (I-87) and discover one of the region's most impressive outdoor attractions - Natural Stone Bridge & Caves Park in Pottersville.
 Featuring the largest marble cave entrance in the east, this geologic wonder is truly a sight to see up close.